-Although C4 does definitely have some good things going for it, we don’t consider it as the best pre workout on sale at the moment.
+Although C4 does definitely have some good things going for it, we don’t consider it as the very best pre workout on sale at the moment.

 As we always say when discussing health and fitness supplements, it’s important to remember that the product alone is not going to do anything for you without hard work.

 Although a good pre workout should get you feeling energised and focused in the gym, it won’t do the heavy lifting for you.